Make It Stop (September's Children)

 "Make It Stop (September's Children)" is the second single from rock band Rise Against's sixth studio album, Endgame.
 The single was released to digital music outlets on May 30, 2011.
 The song hit radio stations the following day.
-It peaked at number six on Billboard's Alternative Songs chart and number eight on Billboard's Rock Songs chart.
+It peaked at number six on Billboards Alternative Songs chart and number eight on Billboards Rock Songs chart.
 The song is part of the It Gets Better Project.

 Song meaning

 In an article for Punknews.org, lead singer Tim McIlrath revealed that "a number of events were the catalyst for the creation of Make It Stop, everything from the suicides in September 2010, to our own fans voicing their fears and insecurities from time to time.
 I decided to create the song as a response, and when I discovered the It Gets Better campaign and [It Gets Better Project co-founder] Dan Savage's commitment to such an important and concise message, I was moved."
 McIlrath was also concerned that hard rock could be considered a vehicle for homophobia, as historically the genre has been LGBT-unfriendly, and wanted to make a song to counter such concerns.

 The song explicitly deals with the bullying and harassment LGBT youth face.
 According to McIlrath, "The message is: It can get better, it does get better, give it a chance to get better, don't end your life prematurely."

 Toward the end of the track, the first five of the nine names of the September 2010 suicides are read aloud: (Tyler Clementi, age 18; Billy Lucas, age 15; Harrison Chase Brown, age 15; Cody J. Barker, age 17; Seth Walsh, age 13).
 The last four names: Felix Sacco, age 17; Asher Brown, age 13; Caleb Nolt, age 14; and Raymond Chase, age 19, are read aloud over the course of the next two verses but are overshadowed by the main lyrics.